Buford's Beach Bunnies

 Buford's Beach Bunnies is a 1993 American comedy film, starring Jim Hanks.

 Plot

-Jim Hanks plays Jeeter Buford, the son of fast-food mogul Harry Buford.
+Jeeter Buford is the son of fast-food mogul Harry Buford.
 Jeeter will inherit his father's company only if he can overcome his lifelong fear of women.
 When Harry offers $100,000 to the first of his female employees who can woo his son, the competition begins.